HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### IDs

 Pages continue to use IDs, and at about the same rate as seen in 2020.
 Even the list of popular ID names is consistent: `content` sits in the top spot at about 14% of pages, followed by `footer` and `header`.
-These latter two IDs dropped about a percent versus last year, which isn’t really enough to say anything definitive about them other than, developers should replace them with the corresponding HTML elements `<header>` and `<footer>` whenever possible.
+These latter two IDs dropped about a percent versus last year, which isn't really enough to say anything definitive about them other than, developers should replace them with the corresponding HTML elements `<header>` and `<footer>` whenever possible.

 {{ figure_markup(
   image="most-popular-id-names.png",